 NCBA accepting applications for public policy internship

-The National Cattlemen's Beef Association's government affairs office in Washington, D.C., is accepting applications for a spring 2013 public policy internship.
-The deadline to submit an application for this opportunity is Oct.
-19.
+The National Cattlemen Beef Association’s government affairs office in Washington, D.C., is accepting applications for a fall 2013 public policy internship.
+The deadline to submit an application for this opportunity is July 8.

-The full-time internship will begin Jan.
-14, 2013, and end May 10, 2013.
-To apply, interested college juniors, seniors or graduate students should submit the application, a college transcript, two letters of recommendation and a resume to firstname.lastname@example.org.
-More information and the internship application are available on NCBA's website at http://www.beefusa.org.
+The full-time internship will begin Sept.
+9, and end Dec.
+13. To apply, interested college juniors, seniors or graduate students should submit the application, a college transcript, two letters of recommendation and a resume to firstname.lastname@example.org.
+More information and the internship application are available on NCBA’s website.

-"This isn't a 'check-the-box' style of internship.
-NCBA's public policy interns work alongside NCBA staff on critical issues ranging from the estate tax to food safety, the environment and more."
-Butts said.
-"If you or someone you know is interested in this opportunity, we encourage you to apply."
+“This isn’t a ‘check-the-box’ style of internship.
+NCBA’s public policy interns work alongside NCBA staff on critical issues ranging from agriculture policy to trade, the environment and more,” Butts said.
+“If you or someone you know is interested in this opportunity, we encourage you to apply.”

 Copyright 1995-2014.
 High

 Plains Publishers, Inc. All rights reserved.
 Any republishing

 of these pages, including electronic reproduction of the editorial archives